 1.The right to participate and registration

-A shareholder, who intends to participate in the Annual General Meeting, shall register for the Meeting by giving a prior notice of participation to the Company no later than 19 March 2020 at 4:00 p.m.
-Finnish time.
+A shareholder, who intends to participate in the Annual General Meeting, shall register for the Meeting by giving a prior notice of participation to the Company no later than 26 April 2020 at 11:00 p.m.
+Finnish time (EEST), by which time the registration must have reached the Company.
 The notice can be given in either of the following ways:

 - By letter to Orion Corporation, Treasury, P.O.Box 65, FI-02101 Espoo, Finland.

 The shareholders are requested to register primarily via the website or by telephone, as in the current situation, the Company has difficulties monitoring incoming mail regularly due to, inter alia, remote working.